overturetool/overturetool.github.io/_workshops/16th-Overture-Workshop.md

   __CLOSING SESSION - SRA WORKSHOP__

-* 1600-1730  _Strategic Research Agenda for Overture_
+* 1600-1800  _Strategic Research Agenda for Overture_

 ## Original CALL FOR PAPERS

-The 16th Overture Workshop will be held on Saturday 14 July 2018 in association with the [Federated Logic Conference (FLoC) 2018](http://www.floc2018.org/) and the [22nd International Symposium on Formal Methods (FM 2018)](http://www.fmeurope.org/?p=613).

 The  16th Overture Workshop is the latest in a series of workshops around the Vienna Development Method (VDM), the open-source project